brucemack/microlink/README.md

 in C++.
 Getting that to work required studying the European Telecommunications Standards Institute specification for GSM and a lot of testing, but this was extremely interesting.
+* I'm not using the Arduino development environment for this project.
+The toolchain is CMake/GCC/GDB using the Pico
+SDK.
+I like this environment a lot.
+The firmware is flashed via SWD using [openocd](https://openocd.org/).

 Here's a picture of the parts on the bench so you can tell what you're looking at.